Hero background

 07:00Breakfast and getting ready for the day

-11:00Break and free play time with the children
+11:00Break and free play with the children

 Weekend

-Weekends are free from mandatory activities.
-You can explore the area, join short trips, or relax with the other volunteers.
+Weekends are free of set activities.
+You can explore the area, plan a short trip, or just take it easy with the other volunteers.

-Safari in the Ngorongoro Crater
+Safari at the Ngorongoro Crater

-Safari in the Ngorongoro Crater
+Safari at the Ngorongoro Crater

 The next story is yours